AztecProtocol/aztec-packages/yellow-paper/docs/decentralization/block-production.md

 It is likely that this proving ecosystem will emerge around a [flashbots mev-boost][https://boost.flashbots.net/] like ecosystem, specifically tailored towards the needs of sequencers negotiating the cost for a specific proof or set of proofs.
 Currently referred to as `proof-boost` or `goblin-boost` (due to goblin plonk..).

 Specifically, Proof boost is expected to be open source software sequencers can optionally run alongside their clients that will facilitate a negotiation for the rights to prove this block, therefore earning block rewards in the form of the native protocol token.
-After the negotiation, the sequencer will commit to an address, and that address will need to put up an economic commitment (deposit) that will be slashed in the event that the block's proofs are not produced within the alloted timeframe.
+After the negotiation, the sequencer will commit to an address, and that address will need to put up an economic commitment (deposit) that will be slashed in the event that the block's proofs are not produced within the allotted timeframe.

 ![image](./images/Aztec-Block-Production-3.png)